Intro

 Qualitative Research:

-In this step, we conducted an in-depth interview with 4 customers.
+In this step, I conducted an in-depth interview with 4 customers.
 They are more demanding of bicycle shops and services and can better evaluate what they believe to be good and poor about these services since they are not casual riders.

 Conclusions: